Switchfeet/Switchfeet.github.io/_posts/2022-08-23-welcome-to-jekyll.markdown

 ---

 This is a personal blog called "Switchfeet's tech note."
-Is is build through jekyll and theme of the blog is minimal-mistakes.
+It is built through jekyll and theme of the blog is minimal-mistakes.

 Let's get it started!